approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

   CMakeLists.txt
 ```

-The file `develop_approvaltests/CMakeLists.txt` creates a "super build": one project for developing ApprovalTests.cpp and all the projects it depends on:
+The file `develop_approvaltests/CMakeLists.txt` creates a kind of "super build": one project for developing ApprovalTests.cpp and all the projects it depends on:

  <!-- include: inc_develop_approvaltests_cmakelists. path: /doc/mdsource/inc_develop_approvaltests_cmakelists.include.md -->